ZoomInfo

 • Internal linking: Connect related content to help search engines understand your site structure

-Social Media Distribution
+Social Media for B2B

 Social media extends the reach of your content and builds community around your brand.
 For B2B, focus on platforms where your buyers actually spend time.